-Circumstances include weather changes, such as unexpected fog, snow, or the closure of a road due to unforeseen events, like an accident.
+Circumstances include weather changes, such as unexpected fog or snow or the closure of a road due to unforeseen events, such as an accident.

 How does the adverse driving conditions exemption affect property-carrying drivers?

 Property-carrying drivers can drive a maximum of 11 hours per shift.
-The adverse driving conditions exemption extends the 11 hour driving limit to 13 hours.
+The adverse driving conditions exemption extends the 11-hour driving limit to 13 hours.

 How does the adverse driving conditions exemption affect passenger-carrying drivers?